Jullemand/my-first-github-repository/README.md

 # my-first-github-repository
-This line was modified manually during conflict
+This line was modified manually during conflict.
+And again